iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 About Study Time

-I was able to pass with about 22.5 hours of study.
+I was able to pass with approximately 22.5 hours of study.
 The breakdown is as follows:

 Reading preparation textbook 6h